 Nerves extend from the brain and spinal cord, sending important messages throughout your body and firing muscles.
-If one of the joints in the spine – the facet joint – suffers a sprain you can imagine the swelling when you compare it to an ankle.
+If one of the joints in the spine – the facet joint – suffers a sprain you can imagine the swelling when you compare it to an ankle sprain.
 There most certainly will be pain.
 There may also be long lasting problems if nothing is done to remedy the situation.
-With inflammation come chemicals that rush to the scene to clean up.
-This increased activity and increased fluid can cause nerves to be compromised or unable to repair due to lack of good circulation.
+With inflammation, come chemicals that rush to the scene to clean up.
+This increased activity and increased fluid can cause nerves to be compromised or they may be unable to repair due to lack of good circulation.

-The pressure may also be the result of repetitive motions or bad posture.
+The pressure may also be the result of repetitive motions (RSI) or bad posture.

 Nerves are vulnerable where they travel through narrow spaces but have little soft tissue to protect them.
-Pain can include low back pain, shoulder pain, neck pain, numbness in hands and fingers, sciatica.
+Pain can include low back pain, shoulder pain, neck pain, numbness in hands and fingers, sciatica and so on.
 If left unresolved the risk is that the damage will be harder to reverse due to scarring and adhering of tissues.

 THERAPY OPTIONS AVAILABLE FOR THIS CONDITION AT BROOKS-CARTER CLINIC